coveo/source.coveo.com/_posts/2018-05-14-building-the-elastic-demo-part2.md

 ```

 ### CoveoResultsRelated
-One of my favorites: ```CoveoResultsRelated```, it shows (based upon a user action) an additional result list.
+One of my favorite component was the ```CoveoResultsRelated```, it shows (based upon a user action) an additional result list.
 The current result is used as the context.
 For example we want to show a tab with related youtube video's on the current result (based upon the title of the movie).
 ![RL4]({{ site.baseurl }}/images/20180514/RL4.png)

 We configured the Custom control by setting the properties: